 The education level of Junction City citizens is a little higher than the average for US cities and towns: 21.33% of adults in Junction City have at least a bachelor's degree.

-The per capita income in Junction City in 2010 was $22,722, which is middle income relative to Kansas and the nation.
-This equates to an annual income of $90,888 for a family of four.
+The per capita income in Junction City in 2018 was $24,949, which is lower middle income relative to Kansas and the nation.
+This equates to an annual income of $99,796 for a family of four.
 However, Junction City contains both very wealthy and poor people as well.

 Junction City is an extremely ethnically-diverse city.
 The people who call Junction City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Junction City residents report their race to be White, followed by Black or African-American.
 Junction City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.66% of the city’s residents.
-Important ancestries of people in Junction City include Irish, English, Swedish, and Italian.
+People of Hispanic or Latino origin account for 16.68% of the city’s residents.
+Important ancestries of people in Junction City include German, Irish, English, Italian, and Swedish.

 The most common language spoken in Junction City is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.